-The following foods may increase your levels of estrogen (1):
+The following foods could potentially increase your levels of estrogen (1):

 Regular alcohol overconsumption may lead to an increase in estrogen levels and a decrease in testosterone.
 Besides that, alcohol is rich in calories, so it can contribute to weight gain, which can lead to obesity and is a risk factor for many health issues, including estrogen dominance.

-Estrogen Dominance Foods To Avoid: Dairy And Meat
+Estrogen Dominance Foods To Avoid: Meat And Dairy

 Although grains are an overall healthy type of food, some contain zearalenone, a fungus that may disrupt the balance of estrogen due to its similarity to this hormone.